How to Speed Up Your Video Editing Workflow with Audio Analysis

 Integration With Your Existing Tools

 One thing worth noting is that CutCue does not require changing your editing software or learning a new workflow.
-The markers are exported in standard formats — FCPXML for Final Cut Pro, EDL for Premiere Pro and DaVinci Resolve — and imported directly into the projects you already have open.
+The markers are exported in standard formats — CSV for Premiere Pro, XML for DaVinci Resolve, C Script for Vegas Pro — and imported directly into the projects you already have open.

 There is no new interface to work in, no separate platform to check, and no disruption to how you currently organize projects.
 The analysis runs in the background while you work, and the markers are waiting when you need them.